 So, again, you show a short-term profit, and you make a ton of money, but it not only is a one-time deal, it is the death-knell for the company.
 You rake in a lot of dough, in the short-term, but the customers are screwed by substandard products and the workers are screwed by the fact the plant will be closing sooner than expected.

 Sooner than expected - and that is the key.
 Again, these sorts of factories are riddled with cancer - they are going to die anyway, or at least that is the logic.
 It would be like if your Mom had cancer and you sold her Oxycontin on the street for $20 a pill.
 She's going to die anyway, so you might as well make a little money from it, right?
 And as odious as that sounds, that did indeed happen to a friend of mine.
-Her son would have a fine career at Bain Capital.
+Her son could have had a fine career at Bain Capital.

 So, now, the company is stripped down to its bare essentials.
 The factory is in bad shape, not a nickel has been put into maintenance or improvements (Sort of like Sears) but gee, these old factories take a long time to kill, don't they?
 And in the interim, some jackass small investors are buying your stock, after seeing the stellar profit picture for the last two years.
 They figure that you must have some grand plan of rebuilding the place and making money, but you are in fact just the undertaker pulling all the gold teeth out of the corpse.